brywiser/bbrouder-food-blog/_recipes/bananaBread.md

 For those who have had my Banana Bread(Some have described it as amazing, but I dont like to make promisees), here is my recipe.
 Its really straightforward, and a good recipe if you are just starting out into baking/cooking as it's a tough recipe to dry out.
 You can also make it your own by adding nuts, chocolate chips, cinnamon top(which I explain below) to this recipe.

 You want the banana peel to be turning brown, do not use banana's where the peel is still green or mainly yellow.
-The photo below is just past the minimum ripeness I would use to make the bread.
+The photo below is just past the minimum ripeness for the banana's I would use to make the bread, along with the ingredients.
 ![BananaBreadIngredients](/assets/img/BananaBreadIngredients.JPG){:class="img-responsive noprint"}

 After you mix the ingredients, the mixture will still be thick, and there shouldn't be clumps of banana, but might look kinda chunky.